tilgovi/pkg-gunicorn/docs/source/faq.rst

 How do I know which type of worker to use?
 ------------------------------------------

-Read the design_ page for help on the various worker types.
+Read the :ref:`design` page for help on the various worker types.

 What types of workers are there?
 --------------------------------